Birds By My Window: Willow Tree Poems

 WHERE TO SEND SUBMISSIONS, GUIDELINES, COPYRIGHT CONSIDERATIONS:

-I would like to invite graphics, nature pictures, sketches original art work to decorate the site with, send to same email address as above.
+I would like to invite graphics, nature pictures, sketches original artwork to decorate the site with, send to the same email address as above.
 Art: no larger than 5" x 5" or so, keep it small, black and white, or color, in jpeg/jpg or gif format, signed and dated, attached or embedded within the email.
-In the beginning we will select works and post them as quality provides them-and notify the authors when they are accepted.
+In the beginning, we will select works and post them as quality provides them-and notify the authors when they are accepted.

-Michael Lee Johnson is publisher and editor of seven poetry flash fiction sites–all presently open for submission, he is published in 25 different countries (just type Michael Lee Johnson into Google Search):
+Michael Lee Johnson is publisher and editor of 11 poetry, flash fiction sites–all presently open for submission, he is published in 27 different countries (just type Michael Lee Johnson into Google Search):

 Author website: http://poetryman.mysite.com/